If you pay close attention, you’ll see themes emerging in your daily life.

 My Relationship with Goals

 As I reflect on the last few years, I can see that I’d grown cynical and resigned about goals.
-Mostly because I never found they came together how I’d hoped they would.
+Mostly because I didn’t reach the goals I’d set back then.

 I’d been able to achieve a great deal without having goals.
 So, why would I need them now?

-And by doing so, I would begin to gain a sense of freedom with goals I haven’t had in a long time.
+And by doing so, I would gain a sense of freedom with goals I haven’t had in a long time.

 Plus, when I closely examine what I have and haven’t been able to accomplish, I can see that Bruce Lee was spot on.
 I didn’t always reach my goals.
 But they gave me something to aim at.

-In April, inspired by Neville, I handwrote my three goals on a piece of paper and put it up where I could see it daily.
-I never shared it publicly, as Neville does, but based on what I now see about setting goals, I might start doing that too.
+In April, inspired by Neville, I hand-wrote my three goals on a piece of paper and put it up where I could see it daily.
+I never shared it publicly, as Neville does, but based on my latest experience, I might start doing that too.

-By the way, I do feel three goals is the ideal number for a month.
-It can be a stretch, but it’s still achievable.
+I believe three goals is the ideal number for a month.
+It can be a stretch, but it’s achievable.
 That seems to be the sweet spot.
 You want to narrow down your options and prioritize just the objectives that matter.
 But I digress.